The Speed Trap

 Ruben answers quietly: “Not yet.”

-The music swells and the action accelerates to full throttle.
-The movie soared to $693.3 million in global box office, earning four Academy Award nominations, including Best Picture, Best Sound, Best Visual Effects, and Best Film Editing.
-It also redefined the fast-evolving relationship between sports, media and today’s younger, digital-native audience.
+The film soared to $693.3 million in global box office, earning four Academy Award nominations including Best Picture.
+It also redefined the fast-evolving relationship between sports, media, and today’s younger, digital-native audience.

 But that scripted encounter between two mid-life men in a diner isn’t really about age or second chances.
 It’s about whether someone still believes they can learn faster than younger competition — even when the nature of competition has changed.